harshitjnu/Multilingual-Fake-News-Detection-Model/README.md

 Validation Accuracy: Indicates the generalizability of the model on unseen data.

 Future work:
-Experiment with additional transformer models (e.g., BERT, RoBERTa) for comparison.
+Experiment with additional transformer models for comparison.
 Incorporate more languages and datasets to improve diversity.
 Deploy the model as a REST API for real-time news classification.